Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Introduction

-for probability measures $\nu$ and $\mu$ such that $\nu\ll\mu$ and $0<\alpha\leq 1$; see \cite[Equation (7)]{Li2024a}.
+for probability measures $\nu$ and $\mu$ such that $\nu\ll\mu$ and $0<\alpha\leq 1$; see \cite[eq.
+(7)]{Li2024a}.
 The above-cited works consider only the setting of finite-dimensional parameter spaces, and do not consider infinite-dimensional parameter spaces.
 While \cite{Spantini2015} provides explicit formulas for the approximation errors, \cite{Zahm2022,Baptista2022,Li2024a,Li2024b} provide only error bounds.
+In infinite dimensions, \cite{Cui2016b} proposes a method for sampling the posterior based on the infinite-dimensional likelihood-informed subspace, and identifies the prior-preconditioned Hessian as the fundamental object.
+However, a rigorous treatment of optimality is not present.

-In \cite{Pinski2015}, Kullback--Leibler approximation of probability measures on infinite-dimensional Polish spaces using Gaussians was studied from the calculus of variations perspective.
+In \cite{Pinski2015}, Kullback--Leibler approximation of probability measures on infinite-dimensional Polish spaces using Gaussians is studied from the calculus of variations perspective.
 The main results of this work concern existence of minimisers and convergence of a proposed minimisation scheme for identifying the best approximation in a class of approximating Gaussian measures.
 In our setting, the posterior is already Gaussian, and the approximation classes we consider differ from those in \cite{Pinski2015}.

 In \cite[Section 3]{Agapiou2017}, importance sampling for linear Gaussian inverse problems posed on separable Hilbert spaces is considered.
 The main result is to identify two types of intrinsic dimension, such that if both dimensions are finite, then absolute continuity of the posterior with respect to the prior holds, and thus importance sampling may be possible.
-The focus of our work is not to determine whether importance sampling is possible, but rather to identify low-dimensional structure in the Bayesian prior-to-posterior update.
+Also \cite{Alexanderian2016} considers the setting of linear Gaussian inverse problems on separable Hilbert spaces.
+In this work, the aim is to analyse the Kullback-Leibler divergence from prior to posterior for optimal experimental design.
+The focus of our work is not to determine whether importance sampling is possible or study optimal experimental design, but rather to identify low-dimensional structure in the Bayesian prior-to-posterior update.